Doing Voice Over Work Online

 Working as a freelance voice actor is akin to running a small business.
-Like any other entrepreneurial endeavor, it takes talent, time, dedication, grit, ingenuity and a passion for lifelong learning.
+Like any other entrepreneurial endeavor, it takes talent, time, dedication, grit, ingenuity, and a passion for lifelong learning.

 8 Steps to Getting a Voice Over Job

-Step 1: Take a Voice Over Class
+Step 1: Take a Voice Acting Class

-Step 2: Practice Reading Out Loud
+Step 2: Practice Reading out Loud

-Step 3: Seek Out Pro Bono Gigs To Build Your Resume
+Step 3: Seek out Pro Bono Gigs to Build Your Resume

-Consider apprenticing under an established voice actor or volunteering your talents for charities, not-for-profits, or student projects.
+Consider apprenticing under an established voice actor, or volunteering your talents for charities, not-for-profits, or student projects.
 As you are building your voice over portfolio, it is important to make the distinction between volunteer work and “giving your voice away for free”—your future colleagues will thank you.

-Step 4: Network with Other Voice Actors and Build Your Network
+Step 4: Network With Other Voice Actors and Build Your Network

 Step 5: Practice Proper Breathing